 Specific learning disabilities are prevalent.
 Some 2.4 million students in U.S. schools have been identified as having a learning disability.
 This is the largest disability category of students receiving special education.

 There’s a separate category called “other health impairment.”
-It’s defined as having limited strength or alertness, which affects educational performance.
+It’s defined as limited strength or alertness that affects educational performance.
 This category often covers children with attention-deficit hyperactivity disorder (ADHD).

 What does “least restrictive environment” mean?

-By law, schools are required to provide special education in the least restrictive environment (LRE).
-This means the starting point for discussion should be the supports your child needs to succeed in a general education classroom.
+By law, schools must provide special education in the least restrictive environment (LRE).
+The starting point for discussion should be the support your child needs to succeed in a general education classroom.

-Schools have a special term for deciding to place a child in one class rather than another.
-Schools refer to this as “placement.”
+Schools have a special term for placing a child in one class rather than another: “placement.”
 General education classrooms are the most common placement for kids with learning disabilities.

 What strategies help special education students in the general education classroom?